-- 1. Undertakes additional operational changes to generate productivity improvements and efficiency gains thus reducing employment costs and materials and contracts costs; - Undertakes service level reviews to determine the communities service needs and what they are willing to pay; and
+1. Undertakes service level reviews to determine the communities service needs and what they are willing to pay; and

-3. Undertakes a review of assets held and where appropriate adopts a rationalisation strategy to reduce overall operating costs, whilst factoring new infrastructure for liveability.
+2. Undertakes a review of assets held and where appropriate adopts a rationalisation strategy to reduce overall operating costs, whilst factoring new infrastructure for liveability.